 2 UNICEF/WHO.
 Progress on drinking water and sanitation, 2012 update.
 New York: Unicef and WHO;2012.

 3 UNICEF/WHO.
-Progress on Sanitation and Drinking Water: 2015 Update and MDG Assessment.
-New York: UNICEF and WHO;2015.
+Progress on Household Drinking Water, Sanitation and Hygiene 2000-2017: Special focus on inequalities.
+New York: UNICEF and WHO;2019.

 Photo credits, top to bottom: